Center for Intelligence and Crime Analysis

 • Data analysis tools

-• Theory and methodology of social network analysis
+• Theory and methods of SNA

-• Gephi
+• Gephi Software

 • Lab-based learning